-Climate change is leading to on-average increasing temperatures both globally but also at smaller scales such as the European Alps (Vitasse et al., 2021) and Switzerland (Rebetez & Reinhard, 2008).
-The start of the study period (early 1980s) coincides with an important increase of temperatures in Switzerland (Bundesamt für Umwelt (BAFU), 2020).
+Climate change is leading to on-average increasing temperatures both globally but also at smaller scales such as in the European Alps (Vitasse et al., 2021) and in Switzerland (Rebetez & Reinhard, 2008).
+The start of data collection for this study (early 1980s) coincides with an important increase of temperatures in Switzerland (Bundesamt für Umwelt (BAFU), 2020).
 In fact, each year since the mid-80s, the deviation from the mean yearly temperature (average calculated over the period 1864–2019) has always been positive (Begert & Frei, 2018).
 In the Swiss Alps, mean temperature increased by about 1.7 °C from 1975 to 2004, nearly twice the global average (Rebetez & Reinhard, 2008).
-Despite these general trends, we observe at our study site stable or even decreasing trends in temperatures during the study period, especially in the second part of the study period (Figure 2).
+Despite these general trends, we observe at our study site stable or even decreasing trends in temperatures during the study period, especially in the second half (Figure 2).
 Initially, the shift towards earlier breeding (pre-1993/1996) can be explained by warming temperatures and decreasing SWE (Figure 2).
 On the other hand, the absence of a trend in the breeding dates observed after the mid-1990s (Figure 1) could be explained by a change in trajectories of winter temperature, which started decreasing around 1990 (Figure 2), as well as of winter and spring SWE, which started increasing around the same time.
 These combined changes are acting against the increasing spring temperature (which has increased until around 2007; Figure 2), therefore slowing down and ultimately halting the shift towards earlier breeding dates of the toads.

-While we could expect climate change to act linearly on the shift towards earlier breeding dates, it is possible that other site-specific conditions prevail at smaller temporal and geographical scales, creating an heterogenous mosaic of climate conditions, especially at high elevations (Scherrer & Körner, 2011; Feldmeier et al., 2020).
-Populations therefore will not necessarily respond the same way, as they are experiencing different microclimates (Miller et al., 2018; Arietta et al., 2020; Turner & Maclean, 2022).
-Our data on climatic variables was limited to the 100 m x 100 m cell which includes the pond, and since we do not exactly know where the toads hibernate in the surrounding landscape, we cannot exclude that they are experiencing different microclimates compared to the pond.
-Toads have been found hibernating more than one kilometre away from the breeding site horizontally, and up to almost 400 metres away vertically (Sztatecsny & Schabetsberger, 2005).
-Since the breeding pond and surrounding area are often still partially covered by snow during peak night, the hibernation grounds are probably warmer than the pond itself.
-This difference in microclimates between hibernation sites and breeding site could further explain individual variation in breeding timing (e.g., arrival at the pond).
-Further studies on the hibernation grounds of the toads in this population and how the choice of the hibernation site affects breeding phenology should be conducted.
+While we could expect climate change to act linearly on the shift towards earlier breeding dates, it is possible that other site-specific conditions prevail at different temporal and geographical scales, creating an heterogenous mosaic of climate conditions.
+An example of this is the influence of the North Atlantic Oscillation (NAO) on the breeding phenology of amphibians and reptiles in southern France, where shifts in the breeding phenology in the last forty years were related to variation in the NAO index (Prodon et al., 2020).
+High elevation habitats can also show different climates at very small geographical scales (Scherrer & Körner, 2011; Feldmeier et al., 2020).
+The phenology of populations experiencing these different microclimates will therefore not necessarily be affected in the same way (Miller et al., 2018; Arietta et al., 2020; Turner & Maclean, 2022).
+In our case, the data on climatic variables was limited to the 100 metres x 100 metres cell which includes the pond, and since we do not exactly know where the toads hibernate in the surrounding landscape, we cannot exclude that they are experiencing different microclimates compared to the pond and its surrounding area.
+Hibernating toads have been found more than 1000 metres away from the breeding site horizontally, and up to almost 400 metres away vertically (Sztatecsny & Schabetsberger, 2005).
+Since the breeding pond and surrounding area are often still partially covered by snow during peak night, the hibernation sites are probably warmer than the breeding site itself.
+Differences in microclimates between hibernation sites and breeding site could further explain individual variation in breeding timing (e.g., arrival at the pond).
+Further studies on how the hibernation sites of the toads in this population can affect the breeding phenology should be conducted.